OrdnanceSurvey/os-data-hub-tutorials/quick-start/docs/openlayers-adding-gpx.md

 map.addLayer(layerPoints);
 ```

-In this instance the styling is returned from a function called `selectStyle` (whose purpose is to take the colour hex value which have been defined as a feature attribute and return a data-driven style object):
+In this instance the styling is returned from a function called `selectStyle` (whose purpose is to take the hexadecimal colour value which has been defined as a feature attribute and return a data-driven style object):

 ```js
 /**